OpenObservability/OpenMetrics/protobuf_vs_text.md

 types (_histogram_, _summary_) are broken down into individual metric lines with 64bit floating point numbers as data type and some “magic” labels (`le`, `quantile`).
 This is verbose and prone to inconsistencies.
-For example, the text format legally allows to specify a timestamp per line.
+For example, the text format formally allows to specify a timestamp per line.
 In a _histogram_ and _summary_, however, all quantiles, buckets, and the sum and count of observations must have the same timestamp.
 Furthermore, data types are not appropriate anymore.
 The count of a bucket and the count of observations are